CHILD BOOSTER SEATS: AGE, WEIGHT, AND HEIGHT GUIDELINES

 Making Sure You Are Familiar With The Regulations By State

-The regulations with regards to child booster seats can vary from one state to another.
+The regulations with regard to child booster seats can vary from one state to another.
 As a result, you need to ensure that you are familiar with the regulations in your state.
 You can do this by going online to check what the requirements are for your specific state.
 Also, bear in mind that these regulations are often updated so if you last looked at them several years ago for another child it is worth checking again in case there are any changes.
 You will then have a better idea of what to look for when you are purchasing a child booster seat for your little one.

-In many states, the laws, with regards to child booster seats, can appear quite vague but they have specific meanings.
+In many states, the laws, with regard to child booster seats, can appear quite vague but they have specific meanings.
 For example, in some states, the laws state that the child must be in a seat that is ‘appropriate,’ which means that it must be a seat that is used by a child of the size, weight, height, and age as per the label on the seat.
 This means that it is essential to ensure you read the labeling on these car seats so that you know whether it is a seat that will be suitable for your child and will, therefore, be in adherence to the legal requirements.
 Some states also have laws that say the seat must be properly installed.
 However, this can mean different things in different states.
 In some states, this means that the manufacturer’s instructions are used to verify that the seat has been properly installed in the vehicle.

 The Regulations In Different States

-Regulations regarding booster seats vary state by state.
+Regulations regarding booster seats vary from state to state.
 In Louisiana, for instance, children aged between four and six and who weigh between 40 and 60 pounds have to be in a booster car seat with a belt-positioning feature.
 In the event that a child is of an age, weight, and height to fall into two child seat categories, the safest option must be decided upon by the parents.
 In Alaska, however, you have to use a booster seat for children aged between four and eight who weigh up to 65 pounds and are up to 4’9” in height.
 So, let’s take a look at the booster seat regulations state by state:

 • Alabama: In Alabama, children must be in forward-facing seats until the age of five or when they reach 40 pounds.
 They must be in booster seats until the age of six.